 Seasoning wood at home can take anywhere between six months to a year.
 That’s because it takes time for all of the moisture in the wood to evaporate, but you can expedite it with a few easy tips.

-- Exposure to sun.
-This one is fairly self explanatory.
+- Exposure to the sun.
+This one is fairly self-explanatory.
 The sun will help evaporate moisture faster.

 If all else fails, you could always build a kiln to dry out your wood.
 This is pretty extreme, but it’s what many timber companies do when they don’t want to keep cut wood around.